 Lastly, radicals also help with memorization, since you don’t learn “casual” lines but a series of graphic symbols to combine to create characters: just think that the characters contained in the “three dots of water” 三点水 (sāndiǎn shuǐ) are more than 500!

 Function 2: suggest the meaning of a character

 Another function of radicals is to suggest the meaning and pronunciation of a character.
 I purposely used the word “suggest”, because this is not an absolute rule, as we will see.

 radicals and characters inserted as components in other characters obviously have a meaning and pronunciation all their own, which often are somehow tied to the characters in which they appear.

-When it comes to meaning, for example, in many words connected with water there’s the root of the “three dots of water”, 三点水 (sāndiǎn shuǐ) (氵), as in 海 (hǎi, sea), 江 (jiāng, river), 洋 (yáng, ocean), 港 (gǎng, port).
+When it comes to meaning, for example, in many words connected with water there’s the radical of the “three dots of water”, 三点水 (sāndiǎn shuǐ) (氵), as in 海 (hǎi, sea), 江 (jiāng, river), 洋 (yáng, ocean), 港 (gǎng, port).